kemckinnmsft/Ready/MW-SC-TS317.md

 15. [] In about a minute, you should receive an **Undeliverable** message from Exchange with the users that the message did not reach and the message you defined in the previous task.

    !IMAGE[kgjvy7ul.jpg](\Media\kgjvy7ul.jpg)
+> [!NOTE] This rule may take a few minutes to take effect, so if you do not get the undeliverable message, try again in a few minutes.

 > [!HINT] There are many other use cases for Exchange Online mail flow rules but this should give you a quick view into what is possible and how easy it is to improve the security of your sensitive data through the use of Exchange Online mail flow rules and Azure Information Protection.